platform9/terraform-provider-pf9/README.md

 ### Usage

-Konform requires you to source access credentials to the Platform9 DU before running terraform.
+Konform requires you to source access credentials to the Platform9 Saas Management Plane(DU) before running terraform.
 Please create and source an environment file with the following fields set:

 ```shell
 export DU_USERNAME=<Platform9 DU Username>